Today in Middle Eastern history: the Sack of Damietta (853)

 If you’re interested in history and foreign affairs, Foreign Exchanges is the newsletter for you!
 Sign up for free today for regular updates on international news and US foreign policy, delivered straight to your email inbox, or subscribe and unlock the full FX experience:

 You may recall that Arab forces, fleeing a failed rebellion in al-Andalus, captured Crete from the Byzantines in the 820s, and that their frequent raids from that island were a source of misery for the Byzantine Empire for decades to come.
 Those raids notwithstanding, the loss of Crete deprived the Byzantines of a crucial forward naval base.
 Having tried and failed on several occasions to retake the island, in the 850s the Byzantines decided to render the Muslim position there untenable by cutting its supply lines to Egypt.
-They sent out three fleets, of which we only know the whereabouts one, the fleet that raided Damietta for three days starting on May 22, 853.
+They sent out three fleets, of which we only know the whereabouts of one, the fleet that raided Damietta for three days starting on May 22, 853.

-At this point, Egypt didn’t have that much of a fleet, and what it did have was mostly used to patrol the Nile, not the sea.
+At this point in time, Egypt didn’t have that much of a fleet, and what it did have was mostly used to patrol the Nile, not the sea.
 Neither did Egypt have much in the way of coastal defenses, and Damietta’s military garrison just happened to be in Fustat, the provincial capital, when the Byzantines arrived.
 So the attackers met little resistance and took away hundreds of women and massive amounts of material plunder—including a mess of supplies that were intended for, you guessed it, Crete.
 Things went so well that the Byzantines raided the city again in 854, and again again in 855.

 The raids obviously had little impact on the Muslim occupation of Crete, which only came to an end over a century later in 961, nor did they really affect Muslim piracy in the eastern Mediterranean.
 But at a time when the Byzantines usually emerged the loser in their military exchanges with the Arabs, this 853 raid in particular stands out as a rare unambiguous success.
 In that sense it foreshadowed the Byzantine resurgence that would really begin under the Macedonian dynasty later in the century.
 On the other side, this raid spurred the Abbasids and their Egyptian governors to rebuild Egypt’s navy, which grew within a couple of centuries to become a formidable force in the Mediterranean.

-Given how successful this raid was, it’s strange that no extant Byzantine sources mention it.
+Given how successful the 853 raid was, it’s strange that no extant Byzantine sources mention it.
 We know about the raid from Arab sources—which is good evidence that it really happened, Arab historians having no apparent reason to invent a successful Byzantine raid on an Egyptian city.
 It’s likely that the Byzantine sources ignore it because the Byzantine chroniclers who would’ve written about it generally loathed the emperor at the time, Michael III, and didn’t want to credit him with a military victory.

 Amid all these domestic shenanigans, Basil was able to manipulate Michael into murdering his uncle and designated heir, Bardas, in 866, which of course cleared a path for Basil, a commoner who made good, to rise to the top of the imperial hierarchy.
 Basil and Eudokia had a son later that year, the future Leo VI (d.
 912).
 There’s some reason to suspect that Leo was Michael’s biological son, or at least that Michael believed him to be so, a belief that Basil may have been happy to feed.
 Michael then appointed Basil as his co-emperor—perhaps as a way to legitimize Leo’s eventual accession to the throne.
 That decision proved to be a fatal mistake.
-The following year, Basil murdered Michael and became sole emperor—Basil I—and Eudokia Ingerina got to be empress consort after all.
-He founded the aforementioned Macedonian dynasty, which (thanks in part to the breakdown of the Abbasid Caliphate) led the empire through perhaps its most successful period after the 7th century Arab conquests.
+The following year, Basil murdered Michael and became sole emperor (Basil I) and Eudokia Ingerina got to be empress consort after all.
+Basic founded the aforementioned Macedonian dynasty, which (thanks in part to the breakdown of the Abbasid Caliphate) led the empire through perhaps its most successful period since the 7th century Arab conquests.